The Church of the Holy Name, Cumbernauld

 Your personal data will be treated as strictly confidential and will be shared only as set out in this section.
-Your personal data may be shared with members of the Vestry and clergy and staff of the congregation, the diocesan office and, if you are appointed to a role within the congregation or diocese, with the General Synod Office.
+Your personal data may be shared with members of the Vestry, clergy, or anyone with Pastoral care responsiblities.
+Also the diocesan office if you are appointed to a role within the congregation or diocese.

 If you serve on any committee or take on any duty, rota or role within the congregation, your personal data may be shared with other members of the congregation.
 You will be informed if your personal data will be shared more widely.

-We may also share your information or disclose it to third parties where required to comply with any court order or other legal obligation or when data is requested by government or law enforcement authorities, to enforce any agreements, or to protect the rights, property, or safety of us, members of the congregation or others.
+We may also share your information or disclose it to third parties where required to comply with any court order or other legal obligation or when data is requested by government or law enforcement authorities.

 How long do we keep your personal data?